IlyaMatsuev/Apex-GraphQL-Client/README.md

 # Saleforce GraphQL Client

-This is a package for Salesforce which aimed to provide a convenient way for communicating with a GraphQL server via Apex.
+This is a package for Salesforce which aimed to provide a convenient way for communicating with a GraphQL API via Apex.

 ### Content: